ZeitgeberH/patchview/docs/tutorials.rst

 **Monosynaptic connection detection**
 -------------------------------------------
 Same loading method as the multiple series FP analysis.
-If the files are successfully loaded, there should be a list of files which has the firing pattern recorded in the `Connection` tab.
+If the files are successfully loaded, there should be a list of files of firing pattern in the `Connection` tab.
 Invoke **Synaptic connections (Batch)** from the context menu of the `Connection`` tab in the first middle left panel.
+After a few seconds, GUI would automatically switch to `Connections` view to show traces with possible connection.

 **Postsynaptic event (PSP/PSC) analysis**
 -------------------------------------------